calciu/COVID19-LockdownFr/README.md

 ## Data Organization
 ### Tweet Sentiment and Emotion Annotations Files
 Sentiment and Emotion Annotations files (in .csv format) are available in the LockdownAnnot folder.
 Their names have the following pattern dff_method_numberOfDays_chunk.csv (dff meaning data frame free and the method is nrc,lsd or emoji).
-In order to facilitate comparisons we added the French language tweets of a bigger dataset (available at https://github.com/echen102/COVID-19-TweetIDs) of which we have hydrated the months 1 to 4 (1,9 milions tweets).
+In order to facilitate comparisons we added the French language tweets of a bigger dataset (available at https://github.com/echen102/COVID-19-TweetIDs) of which we have hydrated the months 1 to 5 (2.25 million tweets).
 Therefore their names end with *1-5fr.csv

 #### dff\_nrc\_55\_1.csv , dff\_nrc1-5fr.csv